Eviction Information Sheet

 In eviction matters, a landlord is legally bound to follow certain rules and procedures with regards to the tenant and the property being rented.
 It is critical for the landlord to stay within the law or the entire eviction may be considered illegal.
 In matters of eviction, tempers can flare on both sides.
 However, the landlord must proceed carefully.
 The landlord cannot change the locks, turn off utilities, take the tenant’s belongings, perform any other actions that violate the law, or harass the tenant in any way.

 Contact an Experienced Eviction AttorneyWith decades of experience representing landlords in a wide range of landlord-tenant matters, Barry Lee O’Connor & Associates handles residential and commercial evictions, post-foreclosure evictions, bankruptcy court proceedings, and collections.
-Call (951) 689-9644 to schedule a free initial consultation with an experienced unlawful detainer lawyer.
+Call (951) 689-9644 to schedule an initial consultation with an experienced unlawful detainer lawyer.
 Our legal professionals provide skilled representation and guidance to protect the rights and investments of residential and commercial landlords.

 A PROFESSIONAL LAW CORPORATION